Flavour-changing top quark decays in the alternative left-right model: Rare top decays in the ALRM

 To compute the branching ratios for all possible top FCNC decays, we rely on \texttt{FeynArts}~\cite{Hahn:2010zi} and \texttt{FormCalc}~\cite{Hahn:2016ebn} for the generation of Feynman diagrams, the derivation of associated matrix elements, and their conversion into a Fortran package for numerical evaluation.
 The ALRM model implementation in \texttt{FeynArts} has been performed with \texttt{FeynRules}~\cite{Christensen:2009jx, Alloul:2013bka} using the model file developed in~\cite{Frank:2019nid}.
 As a cross-check, we verified that SM predictions were retrieved after decoupling the BSM sector.
 Our numerical analysis was conducted by integrating the Fortran output of \texttt{FormCalc} into a custom scan module that explores the parameter space defined in Table~\ref{tab:scan_lim}, within the specified ranges.

 Our selection criteria for the parameter space regions to be scanned aims to ensure that at least one of the charged Higgs bosons, the extra gauge bosons, and the exotic quarks all fall within the sub-TeV to TeV range.
 Additionally, we allow the mixing angles $\theta_{ij}'$, which parameterise exotic quark mixings, to vary freely from 0 (no-mixing) to $\pi/4$ (maximum mixing).
 Given the similarity in masses of exotic quarks, our results are, however, not expected to be significantly dependent on $\theta_{ij}'$.
-The $SU(2)_{R'}$ coupling $\gR$ is allowed to vary within the range $[0.37, 0.768]$, where the lower bound ensures that $\gR/\gL$ exceeds $\tan\tw$~\cite{Dev:2016dja} and the upper bound (approximately $\sqrt{4\pi}$) maintains $\gR$ within the perturbative regime.
+The $SU(2)_{R'}$ coupling $\gR$ is allowed to vary within the range $[0.37, 0.768]$, where the lower bound ensures that $\gR/\gL$ exceeds $\tan\tw$~\cite{Dev:2016dja} and the upper bound (approximately $\sqrt{4\pi}$) maintains $\gR$ within the perturbative regime.\footnote{ The minimum value of $g_R$ is easily obtained from Eq.~\eqref{eq:couplings}, that yields $\sin \phi =\frac {g_L \tan \theta}{g_R}$.
+Requiring $\sin \phi \le 1$ gives $g_R/g_L \ge \tan \theta$, thus the minimum value of $g_R=0.37$~\cite{Frank:2020odd}.}

 In addition, the SM parameters are fixed according to the Particle Data Group Review~\cite{ParticleDataGroup:2022pth}, except for the total decay width of the top quark, which is set to $\Gamma_t=1.32 \pm 0.5$ GeV as in~\cite{ATLAS:2019onj}.
 In the scan, we randomly sample $10^{7}$ scenarios, ensuring that $M_{Z^{\prime}} \geq 4.5$~TeV to comply with LHC constraints~\cite{CMS:2018ipm,ATLAS:2017fih}, and that $M_{H_2^\pm}\geq 90$~GeV to satisfy LEP limits~\cite{OPAL:1998znn}.
 Furthermore, scenarios with $M_{H_2^\pm} > 100$~GeV are subjected to an additional condition, requiring that the associated production cross section at the LHC is less than 0.1~pb, aligning with existing limits.

 { }

 The objective of our scan is to identify regions in the parameter space that maximise individual branching ratios associated with the rare top decays $t \!\to\! q \gamma$, $q g$, $q Z$ and $q H$ (with $q\!=\!u, c$).
 The largest obtained branching ratios are collected in Table~\ref{tab:maxBR}, along with the corresponding SM predictions.
 We observe that branching ratios can reach up to $10^{-11} - 10^{-10}$ for decays into spin-1 bosons and approach $10^{-8}$ for decays into a Higgs boson.
 These results are also visually presented in Fig.~\ref{fig:cmsplot}, where we include the current experimental limits~\cite{CMS:2016uzc, CMS:2017wcz, CMS:2017twu, CMS:2021hug, CMS:2023tir}.
 These experimental bounds can be further compared with the expected improvement of about one order of magnitude from the high-luminosity run of the LHC, and the additional order of magnitude anticipated from a future 100~TeV hadronic collider~\cite{ATLAS:2016qxw, Cremer:2023gne}.